roy2518/image_generation/README.md

 3. Our population then produces 'offspring'.
 There are two important processes that occur during this phase:crossing over and mutations.

-  -During crossing over, the offspring inherits properties from both parents.
+During crossing over, the offspring inherits properties from both parents.

-  -In a mutation, there is a likelihood that these properties are slightly altered.
+In a mutation, there is a likelihood that these properties are slightly altered.

 4. The offspring become the new 'population', and we continuously repeat this process, going back to step 2.